CompuCell3D/CompuCell3DReferenceManual/docs/cell_type_plugin.rst

 ---------------

-An example of the plugin that stores user assigned data that is used to configure simulation before it is run is a ``CellType Plugi``n.
+An example of the plugin that stores user assigned data that is used to configure simulation before it is run is a ``CellType Plugin``.
 This plugin is responsible for defining cell types and storing cell type information.
 It is a basic plugin used by virtually every CompuCell simulation.
 The syntax is straight forward as can be seen in the example